Is it Time for a Financial Check: CNX Resources Corporation (CNX)

 CNX Resources Corporation (CNX) STOCK PRICE MOVEMENT:

+CNX Resources Corporation (CNX) has been moved at -16.73% over the last six months and -39.58% throughout last twelve months.
+The stock has performed -9.06% around last thirty days, and changed -17.17% over the last three months.The stock has year to date performance of -28.59% and weekly performance of 3.95%.

+CNX Resources Corporation (CNX) performed -5.11% and it registered share value at $6.32 in recent trade transaction.
+At present, the stock price sited at -43.95% from the 52 week high and situated at 4.64% from 52 week low.
+4949796 shares traded on hands while it’s an average volume stands with 4.14M shares.

-VOLATILITY FACTOR: The stock remained 8.47% volatile in last week and indicated 6.60% volatility in previous month.
-The Company’s beta coefficient sits at 0.46.
+VOLATILITY FACTOR: The stock remained 5.85% volatile in recent week and indicated 6.64% volatility in last month.
+The Company’s beta coefficient sits at 0.49.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 0.45 measure stock volatility.
+ATR value of 0.43 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

-CNX Resources Corporation (CNX) received negative focus in Friday trading session.
-The stock has performed -1.46% and it registered share value at $6.08 in recent trade transaction.
-At present, the stock price sited at -46.08% from the 52 week high and situated at 0.50% from 52 week low.
-3147893 shares traded on hands while it’s an average volume stands with 4.09M shares.

 PROFITABILITY RATIOS: The company’s net profit margin is -5.30%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 66.50% and Operating Margin is seen at -13.10%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is -0.90%.
 Return on Equity (ROE) is -1.90% and Return on Investment (ROI) is -3.30%.